Jmcgee01125/ObsidiaMC-Discord-Console/README.md

 Start, stop, and send any Minecraft console commands.

-Automatic, user-defined restarts and backups.
+Automatic, user-defined restart and backup intervals.

 /query command for any user to check the server status and connected players.

+Live player count using Discord activity status.

+No server-side modifications necessary - runs by calling the server jarfile.

 ---